 - Have taken aspirin in the last seven days

-- Are unable to lie on your stomach for an extended period of time
+- Are not able to lie on your stomach for an extended period

-If your biopsy will be done using magnetic resonance imaging (MRI), tell your doctor if you have a cardiac pacemaker or other electronic device implanted in your body or if you're pregnant or think you may be pregnant.
-An MRI generally isn't recommended under these circumstances.
+If the breast biopsy will be done using an MRI, tell your doctor if you have a cardiac pacemaker or other electronic device implanted in your body.
+Also tell your doctor if you're pregnant or think you may be pregnant.
+An MRI generally isn't recommended in these situations.

 What you can expect

-Several breast biopsy procedures are used to obtain a tissue sample from the breast.
-Your doctor may recommend a particular procedure based on the size, location and other characteristics of the breast abnormality.
+Several breast biopsy procedures can be used to obtain a tissue sample from the breast.
+Your doctor may recommend a particular procedure based on the size, location and other characteristics of the suspicious area in your breast.
 If it's not clear why you're having one type of biopsy instead of another, ask your doctor to explain.

 For many biopsies, you'll get an injection to numb the area of the breast to be biopsied.